-The London Arts and Humanities Partnership (AHRC Doctoral Training Partnership) is pleased to invite applications from outstanding candidates for AHRC-LAHP Doctoral Training Awards for 2019/20 entry.
-Up to 90 studentships are available for postgraduate research students studying arts and humanities disciplines at King's College London, London School of Economics & Political Science, Queen Mary University London, Royal Central School of Speech & Drama, Royal College of Art, Royal College of Music, School of Advanced Study or University College London.
+The London Arts and Humanities Partnership (AHRC Doctoral Training Partnership) is pleased to invite applications from outstanding candidates for AHRC-LAHP Doctoral Training Awards for 2020/21 entry.
+Up to 90 studentships are available for postgraduate research students studying arts and humanities disciplines at King's College London, London School of Economics & Political Science, Queen Mary University of London, Royal Central School of Speech & Drama, Royal College of Art, Royal College of Music, School of Advanced Study or University College London.
 The research topic must be within the subject areas covered by the AHRC.

 Subject to eligibility, these awards will cover: